 The ICL contains substances found in pharmaceuticals, veterinary drugs, biologics and genetic therapies, cosmetics, medical devices and food additives.
-The ICL is a static list which will not change.
+The ICL is a static administrative list which will not change.

 The ICL consists of four sub-lists:

-The ICL was compiled from Health Canada records, and while the ICL has been a useful administrative tools, it contained duplications, omissions and inaccurate chemical identifiers.
+The ICL was compiled from Health Canada records, and while the ICL has been a useful administrative tool, it contained duplications, omissions and inaccurate chemical identifiers.
 As such, Health Canada recognized the need to revise the ICL in order to resolve its shortcomings.
 In September of 2010, a Notice of Intent to revise the ICL was published in Canada Gazette Part I.

 The revision of the ICL was carried out through: